OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

    :::figure
    ![Deployment Process](/docs/infrastructure/workers/dynamic-worker-pools/images/windows-2022-eol-deployment-process.png)
    :::
 1. For each step using execution containers, check whether it runs on the Windows Dynamic Worker Pool you noted in Step 1.
-If you find at least one step that matches this criteria, then you will need to apply the migration steps listed below
+If you find at least one step that matches this criteria, then please follow the migration steps listed below
    :::figure
    ![Worker Pool Selection](/docs/infrastructure/workers/dynamic-worker-pools/images/windows-2022-eol-step-worker-pool.png)
    :::